Skip to content

 1. Each step.run() saves its result to SQLite

-3. Completed steps return cached results
+5. On re-execution, completed steps return cached results

-4. Execution continues from next incomplete step
+6. Execution continues from the next incomplete step

 ts